More and more case managers are calling on private nurses to support patients at home while waiting for HHA services.

 As patients return home from medical emergencies or hospital stays, patients most commonly report feeling anxious—fearing the switch from full-service healthcare in a hospital setting to being responsible alone at home.
 Having a healthcare provider with them or checking in on them provides them with relief and reassurance that they’re on the right track.

 9. Patient and Family Training

-Every patient leaves a hospital with training and an in-home teach.
-For most patients the teaches are sufficient.
+Every patient leaves a hospital with training and an in-home teacher.
+For most patients the teachers are sufficient.
 Occasionally, patients with complex treatments—infusions, tube feedings, dress stroma, or suctioning—request additional training.

 Nurses come to their homes over the course of the first weeks to provide extra training until the whole family is comfortable doing everything on their own.
 The family and patient alike feel empowered and better equipped to deal with different scenarios.